tableau/Visualization-Linting/README.md

 Note that we support only a small subset of Vega-Lite specs, and that many features of Vega-Lite such as layering, concatenation, and maps are not linted.
 "SPEC NOT SUPPORTED" will appear in these cases.

 # Contributions

-> If your project takes pull requests, include this section.

 Code contributions and improvements by the community are welcomed!
 See the LICENSE file for current open-source licensing and use information.